Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Introduction

 \subsection{Organization of the paper}

-We start in Section \ref{sec:mod-su} describing a specific construction of the model class $\scrU$ which perhaps elucidates why asymptotics for this model class is at first sight more amenable to analysis.
-We also review the concepts of local weak convergence, for both trees and directed graphs, and give precise definitions of network functionals of interest, including homophily measures and Page-rank scores.
+{\cg In Section \ref{sec:mod-su} we describe a specific construction of the model class $\scrU$ which elucidates why asymptotics for this model is more tractable.
+We further review the concepts of local weak convergence and give precise definitions of relevant network functionals including homophily measures and PageRank scores.
 Section \ref{sec:main-res} has the the statements of the main results for the tree case (all out-degrees one) in the context of preferential attachment driven ($\gamma =1$) attribute models.
-Section \ref{sec:nt} extends most of these results to the non-tree network model setting.
-Section \ref{sec:exten-res} describes extensions of the main results to the uniform attachment tree setting ($\gamma =0, \mvm \equiv 1$).
-Section \ref{fairsec} employs the theoretical foundations developed in the previous sections to gain insight into various network sampling schemes and attribute representation under such schemes.
-We discuss related work including pointers to theoretical as well as applied literature, and indicate some future work, in Section \ref{sec:disc}.
-The ensuing sections contain proofs of the results in the paper.
+Section \ref{sec:nt} extends these results to the non-tree setting.
+Section \ref{sec:exten-res} describes results in the uniform attachment setting ($\gamma =0$).
+Section \ref{fairsec} employs the theoretical foundations developed in the previous sections to understand attribute estimation schemes when only partial information on network structure is available.
+We discuss related work and indicate future work, in Section \ref{sec:disc}.
+The ensuing sections contain proofs of the results in the paper. }